 Members of the Trust

 Alan is a retired Headteacher of Middle and Primary Schools, retaining a passion for education.
-He has led three large schools and undertaken two Acting Headships locally, at Melbourne and Stamford Bridge, during a teaching career spanning forty five years.
-His first substantive leadership role was as Deputy and subsequently Acting Head of the Cathedral 9-13 CE Middle VC School, Wakefield, where he worked closely with the Chair, the then Cathedral Provost.
-He is an ex-Ofsted Team Inspector, External Advisor for Headteacher Appraisal and is an Affiliated Member of ICSA: The Governance Institute.
-He currently serves as an external advisor for the Primary Steering Group at York St John and is a governor at Tang Hall Primary School, York.
+He has led three large schools where he has guided two through three very successful Ofsted inspections and undertaken two Acting Headships locally, at Melbourne and Stamford Bridge, during a teaching career spanning over forty five years.
+His first substantive leadership role was as Deputy and subsequently Acting Head of the Cathedral 9-13 CE Middle VC School, Wakefield, where he worked closely with the Chair of Governors, the then Cathedral Provost.
+Alan has a Masters Degree in Education from Leeds University and is a Fellow of the Royal Society of Arts (FRSA).
+He is an ex-Ofsted Team Inspector, External Advisor for Headteacher Appraisal and has previously served as a governor for several schools.

 Jenny qualified as a primary teacher in 1992 from York St John University College and spent time in two schools teaching children aged from Year 1 to Year 8.
 She had specific responsibility for PE, art, assessment and literacy although she taught across the whole curriculum.
 She joined York St John University in 2003 as a senior lecturer and became Head of Programme for the primary full-time PGCE in 2004.
 Jenny completed her Masters in Educational Leadership, Management and Change in 2009 and she is currently studying a part-time PhD.
 Her interests are the relationships between learning, teaching, tutors and students and how we can create effective learning environments for all.
 She uses an action research approach in her enquiry.
 Jenny is currently Head of Programme for the primary full-time PGCE and the BA in Learning and Education.
 Her teaching responsibilities are mainly on the primary PGCE programme.